Nivalyx/osu-wiki/wiki/Community/osu!_Discord_server/id.md

 The **osu!** Discord server, previously known as **osu!dev**, is osu!'s official [Discord](https://discord.com/) server for development-related purposes.
 The server functions as a hub for people to discuss and work on osu!'s open source and community projects.
 This is the main place to contribute to osu!'s development and get in touch with the [osu! team](/wiki/People/osu!_team).

-The permanent invite link for the server is <https://discord.gg/ppy>.

-People new to the server are encouraged to introduce themselves in the `#introductions` channel, but doing so is not a requirement to interact with the rest of the server.

 Server Discord **osu!**, yang sebelumnya dikenal dengan nama **osu!dev**, merupakan server [Discord](https://discord.com/) resmi milik osu! yang ditujukan untuk berbagai keperluan terkait pengembangan.
 Server ini berfungsi sebagai sarana bagi orang-orang untuk berdiskusi

 Tautan undangan permanen untuk server ini adalah <https://discord.gg/ppy>.